 Choosing The Right Legal Structure For Your Not-For-Profit

-There are various NFP structures, and the one you choose will really depend on what you’re doing as an organisation.
-For example, if you’re setting up a traditional NFP or charity, we’ve written about the most common options here.
+There are various not-for-profit structures available, and the one you choose will depend on the nature of your organisation.
+For example, if you’re setting up a traditional NFP or charity, we’ve detailed the most common options here.

-When choosing the right structure for your NFP, you might want to ask yourself:
+When choosing the right structure for your NFP, ask yourself:

 • Will I be running the organisation with a charitable purpose?